 In 1998, the State of Oregon contracted with Bob Belloni Ranch, Inc. to provide behavioral rehabilitation services at the Boys and Girls Ranches.
 Roger Langlie was hired by Gary Hansen as the Program Director of the Belloni Boys Ranch.
 Gary Hansen, Judy Chapman, and Roger Langlie would transition and developed the programs to become evidence-based, gender-specific with effective behavioral rehabilitation practices.
 Additionally that year, Gary Hansen expanded the Belloni Boys Ranch by adding an administrative/counseling building between the school and care facility, and remodeling and expanding the commercial kitchen and storage through a Community Block Grant.

 In 1999, Jenny Howland was hired by Gary Hansen to direct the Belloni Shelter Care as Program Director.
-Jenny would promote Theresa Haworth from a Resident Counselor position to the Residential Care Coordinator in 2005.
+Jenny would promote Theresa Haworth from a Resident Counselor position to the Residential Care Supervisor in 2005.
 Jenny and Theresa developed the Shelter Care program and established it as a leading shelter program in the State of Oregon through challenging years of uncertain funding by diversifying referral and funding sources.
-Because of a need to become more efficient in operations in 2007, Jenny would be promoted to the position of Program Director for all residential programs, with each Residential Care Coordinators managing their assigned program on-site.
-In 2013, Theresa would become the Residential Care Coordinator for both the Belloni Shelter Care and the Wineva Johnson Center for Girls.
-Theresa Haworth would leave in 2016 as Residential Care Coordinator after 17 years of service to pursue a career with the Oregon Youth Authority.
-Jenny Howland continues as the Program Director.
+Because of a need to become more efficient in operations in 2007, Jenny would be promoted to the position of Program Director for all residential programs, with each Residential Care Supervisors managing their assigned program on-site.
+In 2013, Theresa would become the Residential Care Supervisor for both the Belloni Shelter Care and the Wineva Johnson Center for Girls.
+Theresa Haworth would leave in 2016 as Residential Care Supervisor after 17 years of service to pursue a career with the Oregon Youth Authority.

 In 2005, upon the retirement of Gary Hansen after 27 years of service, Roger Langlie was hired to be Executive Director after serving from 1998 to 2001 as the Program Director of the Bob Belloni Boys Ranch, and from 2001 to 2005 as the Director of the Curry County Juvenile Department.
 Under their leadership, Bob Belloni Ranch, Inc. received awards for its excellence of service to youth and families, such as the Agency of the Year Award given by the Oregon Alliance of Children’s Programs (formerly known as the Oregon Child and Youth Care Association), the Judge Richard Barron Service Award presented by the Coos County Commission on Children and Families, and the Robert Yantis Community Service Award.